How Do You Say Crepe

 Pronunciation: A Global Guide

 English: In English, "crêpe" is typically pronounced /krep/, with the emphasis on the first syllable.
 The "r" sound is generally a soft, alveolar "r."
-However, regional accents might influence the pronunciation slightly.
+That said, regional accents might influence the pronunciation slightly.
 Some might pronounce the "e" in the second syllable with a more open sound, approximating a short "e" sound as in "pet."

 French: As the origin language, French pronunciation is crucial.
 The "r" sound is often a more guttural "r" than in English, sometimes described as a uvular "r" (pronounced in the back of the throat).
 The "e" in the first syllable is generally a short "e" sound, similar to the French "e" in "le," while the final "e" is silent.
 The stress remains on the first syllable.